meir-ohayon/angular-dataset/README.md

 ```

 ### SystemJS
-If you are using SystemJS, you should also adjust your configuration to map \'angular-dataset\' to its main module file.
+If you are for some reason still using SystemJS (rather than the recommended angular cli that goes with webpack), you should also adjust your configuration to map \'angular-dataset\' to its main module file.

 In your systemjs config file, `map` needs to tell the System loader where to look for \'angular-dataset\':
 ```js